unscrum/jaymvc/README.md

     jay.alert('title','message');

 ## Putting it all together
-Lets say that you have a task to design a dashbaord with several graphs and widgets.
+Lets say that you have a task to design a dashboard with several graphs and widgets.
 Perhaps  the *Graphs* have JSON POSTs (JsonResult), and of the *Widgets* have HTML Snippet POSTS (PartialViewResult).
 All stitched together by a *Main Page* GET (ViewResult).
 You might consider using jayOnVisible and jayOnAction to create a load scenario.

-First lets write a jayAction handler to handle loading hte Widgets:
+First lets write a jayAction handler to handle loading the Widgets:

     $.onAction('loadWidget', //name it something meaningful
       function(evt, data) {